mberrouk/Inception/README.md

 to run the application, so you don't need to rely on what's installed on the host.
 You can share containers, and be sure that everyone need to run the app is gets the same environment.

+#### Containers:
+    containers is a standard unit of software that packages up code and all its dependencies